CruiseOutlook

 Top Things to Do

-- Visit the iconic Belém Tower and Jerónimos Monastery
+• Visit the iconic Belém Tower and the Jerónimos Monastery, both UNESCO World Heritage Sites.

 Typical Weather

-Lisbon enjoys a Mediterranean climate, characterized by warm summers and mild winters.
-The best time to visit is from late spring to early autumn when the weather is sunny and pleasant, while winter months can be cooler and rainier.
+Lisbon enjoys a Mediterranean climate, characterized by mild, rainy winters and hot, dry summers.
+The best time to visit is during the spring (March to May) and fall (September to October) when temperatures are pleasant and crowds are smaller, while the summer months can be quite hot and crowded.

 What to Pack

-- Comfortable walking shoes for exploring cobblestone streets
+• Comfortable walking shoes for exploring hilly streets.

 Heads Up